sborde/udacity-dand/P6_MachineLearning/Enron_POI.md

 ## Project summary
 The goal of the project was to train a machine learning model to identify key persons in the Enron Fraud.

 ### Overall description
 I got many features of the Enron employees like salary, bonus, stock options, etc. Besides that, I got some other features like the connection between employees through e-mail.
 There was one more feature, the so-called POI label.
 It designates that a person has a significant role in the fraud.

+Properties of dataset:
+ - number of element: 145 (after outlier removal 142)
+ - number of features: 19 (7 feature selected automatically)
+ - label distribution: 17/125 (POI/nonPOI)

 ### Benefit of ML on this project
 This dataset is suitable for supervised learning algorithms because it serves as a labeled dataset.

 If we could build a good model maybe we could prevent frauds at other companies, e.g., we create a model which can predict possible fraud based on money transfer.
 ### Outlier identification and handling
-First, I decided to retain all of the financial and e-mail features, then I will select from them using some algorithm.
-Because of this, I needed to check all of the features for outliers.
+First, I decided to retain all of features, then I will select from them using one of the feature selection methods.
+Because of this, I needed to check all features for outliers.

 First, I found the TOTAL as outlier (as we saw in the videos).